rupor-github/wsl-ssh-agent/README.md

 ## WSL2 compatibility

 At the moment AF_UNIX interop does not seems to be working with WSL2 VMs.
 Hopefully this will be sorted out eventually.
-Meantime there is an easy workaround (proposed by multiple people) which does not use `wsl-ssh-agent.exe` and relies on combination of linux socat tool from your distribution and [npiperelay.exe](https://github.com/jstarks/npiperelay). *For example* put `npiperelay.exe` on devfs for interop to work its magic (I have `winhome ⇒ /mnt/c/Users/rupor`, copy [wsl-ssh-agent-relay](docs/wsl-ssh-agent-relay) into your `~/.local/bin directory`, and add following 2 lines to your .bashrc/.zshrc file:
+Meantime there is an easy workaround (proposed by multiple people) which does not use `wsl-ssh-agent.exe` and relies on combination of linux socat tool from your distribution and [npiperelay.exe](https://github.com/jstarks/npiperelay). *For example* put `npiperelay.exe` on drvfs for interop to work its magic (I have `winhome ⇒ /mnt/c/Users/rupor`, copy [wsl-ssh-agent-relay](docs/wsl-ssh-agent-relay) into your `~/.local/bin directory`, and add following 2 lines to your .bashrc/.zshrc file:

 ```bash
 ${HOME}/.local/bin/wsl-ssh-agent-relay start